 Unlike BIND Version 8, signatures are not verified when the BIND Version 9 software is loaded.
 Therefore, zone keys for authoritative zones do not need to be specified in the configuration file.
-The public key for any security root must be present in the configuration file's trusted-keys, as described in Section 6.5.
+The public key for any security root must be present in the configuration file's trusted-keys, as described in Section 6.5, "Configuring the BIND Server".